 London Business School and CEPR

 His research interests cover the areas of international finance, political economy, applied econometrics, macro aspects of regulation, law and finance, and growth and development.
-He has published in many leading peer-refereed journals, such as the Journal of Finance, Econometrica, the Economic Journal, the Review of Economics and Statistics, the Journal of Development Economics, the Journal of the European Economic Association, the Journal of International Economics, and more.
+He has published in many leading peer-refereed journals, such as the Quarterly Journal of Economics, the Journal of Finance, Econometrica, the American Economic Review, the Journal of Political Economy, the Economic Journal, the Review of Economics and Statistics, the Journal of Development Economics, the Journal of International Economics, and more.
 His work has also appeared in numerous edited book volumes.
-His research has been recognized with the 2005 Young Economist Award by the European Economic Association and the 2008 Austin Robinson memorial prize by the Royal Economic Association.
-Elias consultants regularly international organizations, major investment banks, hedge funds, and institutional investors on macroeconomic developments in the EU and Greece.
+His research has been recognized with the inaugural 2013 European Investment Bank Young Economist Award; the 2005 Young Economist Award by the European Economic Association and the 2008 Austin Robinson memorial prize by the Royal Economic Association.
+Elias consultants for international organizations, investment banks, hedge funds, and institutional investors on macroeconomic developments in the EU and Greece.